libp2p/docs/content/guides/getting-started/browser-to-browser.md

 Peer-to-peer connectivity is inherently hard, which is why in this guide, all connections were on a local machine which significantly increases connection success rates.

 On public networks where both browser peers are behind NAT, NAT hole punching success rates range around 80% depending on the network conditions and the [types of NAT the peers are behind](https://tailscale.com/blog/how-nat-traversal-works#the-nature-of-nats).
 The implications of this depend on the nature of your app.
-PubSub with GossipSub was designed to ensure delivery of messages without requiring a connection to the whole mesh.
+PubSub with GossipSub was designed to ensure the delivery of messages without requiring a connection to the whole mesh.
 In other words, the GossipSub protocol was designed with sparsely-connected networks, where you are not connected to all other peers.
 So long as the browser peer can publish a message to at least one other peer, the message should propagate to all subscribers.

 Another approach is to introduce a TURN server, however, TURN servers can be complex to run, bandwidth-heavy, and prone to abuse, since they relay all traffic.

-If you want to experiment with this example over public networks, the bootstrapper peer needs to have a public IP so that it's publicly reachable by all browser peers.
+If you want to experiment with this example over public networks, the relay peer needs to be publicly reachable, i.e. have a public IP that is dialable by browser peers.

-### Ephemeral WebTransport multiaddr

-Another challenge you may face is that the WebTransport multiaddr that is hardcoded into the js-libp2p configuration is ephemeral and valid for around 28 days (2 certificate hashes valid for 14 days each).
-One way to address this is using the DHT to resolve the Peer ID (which is stable and would be hard coded in the frontend) to its latest multiaddrs as done by the [universal connectivity app](https://github.com/libp2p/universal-connectivity).

 ### Differences between js-libp2p in Node.js and browser

-Connectivity between the browser and bootstrapper is constrained by supported transports of the browser and the specific libp2p implementation.
+Connectivity between the browser and relay is constrained by supported transports of the browser and the specific libp2p implementation.

 At the time of writing, **js-libp2p in browsers** supports:

-- WebSocket: this works well and is broadly adopted by libp2p implementations, but requires the bootstrapper to have CA-signed TLS certificate and a domain name to work in [Secure Contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
+- WebSocket: this works well and is broadly adopted by libp2p implementations, but requires the relay to have CA-signed TLS certificate and a domain name to work in [Secure Contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
 Another disadvantage of Secure WebSocket is that it results in double encryption (TLS and Noise) with libp2p.
 - WebTransport: Supported by [Chrome, Firefox, Opera, and Edge](https://caniuse.com/webtransport), but not Safari.
 - WebRTC: Supported by most browsers
 - [WebRTC-direct](https://github.com/libp2p/js-libp2p/tree/main/packages/transport-webrtc#webrtc-vs-webrtc-direct): Supported by all browsers that support WebRTC.

 While **js-libp2p in Node.js** supports:

-1. WebRTC: this one is rather confusing because [unlike](https://github.com/libp2p/js-libp2p/tree/main/packages/transport-webrtc#webrtc-vs-webrtc-direct) [WebRTC direct](https://github.com/libp2p/specs/blob/master/webrtc/webrtc-direct.md), it requires an additional circuit relay peer to forward SDP messages between the browser and the Node.js bootstrapper, making it infeasible for the Node.js peer to be the bootstrapper.
+1. WebRTC: this one is rather confusing because [unlike](https://github.com/libp2p/js-libp2p/tree/main/packages/transport-webrtc#webrtc-vs-webrtc-direct) [WebRTC direct](https://github.com/libp2p/specs/blob/master/webrtc/webrtc-direct.md), it requires an additional circuit relay peer to forward SDP messages between the browser and the Node.js relay, making it infeasible for the Node.js peer to be the relay.
 WebRTC-direct solves this problem, however, at the time of writing it isn't supported by js-libp2p (See [tracking issue](https://github.com/libp2p/js-libp2p/issues/2581)).
 2. WebSocket: as mentioned above, requires a CA-signed TLS certificate and a domain.
 3. TCP: not available in browsers.